| Title: | Causal Inference for Qualitative Outcomes |

 Treatment is always assigned as .

 The function always generates three independent covariates from .
-Observed outcomes
+Observed outcomes are always constructed using the usual observational rule.

 A list storing a data frame with the observed data, and the true probabilities of shift at the cutoff.